jordanbean-msft/keyvault-web/README.md

 It is recommeded that you get a signed certificate from your company's certificate authority.
 However, if you cannot, you can generate a self-signed certificate locally.

+Run this script as **Administrator** on the onprem server where you are running the application.

 ```shell
 ./create-certificate.ps1
 ```

+This script will generate a self-signed certificate, install it in the `cert:\LocalMachine\My` certificate store and write the public key `.cer` file to the current user's Desktop.
+You will need to upload this file to the Azure AD service principal so the local application can use it to authenticate.

 ### Create the app registration/service principal